Yale Law Journal

 The functional analysis given above [FN107] took the opinion in Humphrey's Executor at face value.
 This analysis assumed the basis of the holding to be that expertise and impartiality justified independence, and that the demise of those ideals has therefore left independence without any rationale.
 These functional arguments for incorporation lead to some, but not necessarily all, of the implications of formalism.
 The removal power and power to issue binding executive orders are exactly the means of achieving the accountability and coordination that would lead a functionalist to accept incorporation.
 Allowing investigatory agencies in both the legislative and executive branches would mesh with a belief in the need for vigilance in checks and balances.
 Acceptance of centralization of the enforcement power would depend on an empirical judgment of the practical effects.

-A different reading of Humphrey's Executor, however, would see the opinion instead as enforcing a check on presidential power.
+instead as enforcing a check on presidential power.
 [FN108] This more political reading, which sees agency independence as a limit on the potentially tyrannous imperial presidency, [FN109] could lead one to reject incorporation despite the functionalist (and possibly formalist [FN110]) arguments presented in this Note.
 This Part suggests three answers to the fear of excessive presidential power.

 First, whatever danger of excessive power that now exists very probably does not involve the administrative agencies affected by incorporation.
 Suspicion of excessive presidential power today arises most forcefully in areas such as national security and foreign affairs.
 [FN111] The dangers of such a concentration of presidential power should be addressed directly in the *1784 law and politics of those areas, leaving the issue of incorporation to depend on the primarily domestic considerations of health, safety, and general welfare.
 [FN112]

 Second, an array of legal checks would remain on presidential control of agency action.
 Existing legal constraints on presidential power over now- executive agencies would apply, after incorporation, to now-independent agencies.
 The President would have no power to override properly promulgated rules within the executive branch, [FN113] including those involving the removal power.
 [FN114] Rulemaking affected by presidential contact would be subject to the usual judicial review.
-[FN115] Perhaps most importantly, the inability of the President to remove 'employees' such as administrative law judges, except as provided by statute, would protect the great bulk of adjudications from political intrusion.
-[FN116]
+[FN115] Perhaps most importantly, the

 Third, important political checks would remain to prevent arbitrary presidential action.
 [FN117] Congressional and other opponents to presidential *1785 action can impose political costs even on actions within a president's legal power.
 [FN118] Such a political check may be especially effective concerning high-visibility positions such as Chairman of the Federal Reserve Board.
 [FN119] The existence of legal and political checks, and the separation of administrative agencies from the likely sources of excessive presidential power, combined with the many arguments favoring incorporation, may well assuage the fears of those generally reluctant to cede the President new powers.

-The decline of expertise and impartiality, and the rise in importance of presidential coordination of and accountability for agencies, today combine to justify incorporation on functionalist grounds.
-Three formalist arguments also favor incorporation: the anomalous position of independent agencies in a post-functionalist legal landscape; the renascent tripartitism of the Court; and the constitutional holding that agency heads are officers, and thus, absent a distinction between executive and independent agencies, must be executive officers removable by the President.
+CONCLUSION The decline of expertise and impartiality, and the rise in importance of presidential coordination of and accountability for agencies, today combine to justify incorporation on functionalist grounds.
+Three formalist arguments also favor incorporation: the anomalous position of independent agencies in a post-functionalist legal landscape; the renascent tripartitism of the Court; and the constitutional holding that agency heads are officers, and thus, absent

 The effects of incorporation would include the removability at will by the President of now-independent officers, and his ability to issue executive orders binding on now-independent agencies.
 Other possible effects would be a centralization of the power to bring suit in the name of the United States, and the preservation of the possibility of purely investigatory agencies outside of the executive branch.
 The practice of independent agencies, the perceptions of that practice, and the functionalism that permitted their existence have all undergone great shifts in the half-century since Humphrey's Executor.
 If some new basis for independence is not *1786 found, then the incorporation advocated by this Note seems the only principled, and most desirable, alternative.